dokshukin/poc-k8s-jenkins/README.md

 Security issues:
 1. No LAN.
 All K8s servers are using public NICs and IPs for communication.
-2. No Jenkins auth.
-3. No kubernetes ingress/load-balancers, hostnames and HTTPS/SSL
+2. No kubernetes ingress/load-balancers, hostnames and HTTPS/SSL
-4. Only one node of 3 is a master node.
+3. Only one node of 3 is a master node.
-5. There is a "local" storage located on a master k8s node mounted as PVC to keep Jenkins data.
-6. There is only one kubernetes admin service account used for all purposes.
+4. There is only one kubernetes admin service account used for all purposes.
-7. Docker socket has RW permissions to allow jenkins user DinD usage.
-8. Jenkins main config.yml is delivered from ansible teplate to guarantee cloud settings (instead of usage XML-edit)
-9. Terraform state is local file.
+5. Terraform state is local file.
+6. Helm secrets are not included from sources, sorry.